Screwworm fly

 Monitoring and action

-Early detection will enable us to minimise the costs of an incursion and eradicate SWF from Australia more quickly.
+Early detection will enable us to minimise the costs of an incursion and eradicate screwworm fly from Australia more quickly.

 1. Confine the animal for sampling and photograph the wound.

-2. Gently flush the wound with clean running water to wash off any secondary-strike maggots.
+2. Gently flush the wound with cool, clean running water to wash off any secondary-strike maggots.

-3. Using tweezers collect up to 10 maggots from the wound and place in a small sturdy container.
+3. Using tweezers, collect up to 10 maggots from the wound and place them in a container.

-4. Pour hot water (just off the boil) over the maggots and wait for two minutes for it to kill the maggots.
+4. Pour hot water (just off the boil) over the maggots in the container and wait for 2 minutes for the maggots to die.

-5. Using tweezers, transfer the maggots to a small container with a screw-top lid and cover the maggots (1cm) with either 70% ethanol or another alcohol based product, for example hand gel/sanitiser.
+5. Using tweezers, transfer the maggots to a small watertight container and immerse the maggots in alcohol-based hand sanitiser or 80% ethanol.

-6. Screw the lid onto the container firmly to close it and place the container into a zip-lock bag with some absorbent paper.
+6. Seal the container and place it in a ziplock bag with some absorbent paper.

 Control